 VP of Marketing

-Tami Ostmark is our VP of Marketing and Problem Solver.
-A title she has taken with her from job to job.
+Tami Ostmark is our VP of Marketing and Problem Solver, a title she has taken with her from job to job.
 She has been known as the company therapist, party planner, problem solver, creator of all things equal, prize junkie, gift giver, collaborator, leader, and marketing specialist over the years.
 And while some may think she is the life of the party at the office or at work or business functions, her most favorite place to be is at home with her family.

-She believes every moment is creating a life experience and she loves to create experiences for people.
+She believes every moment is creating a life experience, and she loves to create experiences for people.
 She is at her best when creating special experiences for those she works with and works for.

 Although other interests have come and gone, John has always had building in his blood.
 His grandfather and father were both very handy and built many homes, shops, and outbuildings on their farm from scratch.
 Julie will say that John definitely inherited some handiness from them and is often found doing a project for family or a neighbor.
-One of the things John has loved in his career is creating beautiful dream homes for families; sometimes starting from nothing more than a drawing on a napkin.
+One of the things John has loved in his career is creating beautiful dream homes for families (sometimes starting from nothing more than a drawing on a napkin).

-Joining the Hamlet Family in 2013, John found a perfect fit for his talents, experience, and goofiness.
+Joining the Hamlet amily in 2013, John found a perfect fit for his talents, experience, and goofiness.
 With his days of swinging a hammer behind him, he can often be found roaming the Hamlet jobsites in his trademark white pants eager to train and help our team build GREAT homes for our GREAT customers.

-Prior to joining Hamlet Homes as an Assistant Controller in December 2019 Tyler worked for Major Drilling for almost 8 years.
+Prior to joining Hamlet Homes as an Assistant Controller in December 2019, Tyler worked for Major Drilling for almost 8 years.
 He started there as a Staff Accountant straight out of college.
 He graduated from the University of Utah with his bachelor’s degree in accounting.
 He worked his way up to Senior Accountant and later to Assistant Controller.
-While working full time at Major Drilling he pursued his master’s degree and earned his MBA.
-He loves the finance of things and likes to see the numbers behind the business.
+While working full time at Major Drilling, he pursued his master’s degree and earned his MBA.
+He loves the finance side of things and likes to see the numbers behind the business.
 He loves working at and for Hamlet Homes and considers them family.